JazminGuajard0/PII-Scraper/README.md

 ## pii.sh

-This bash script pulls data that matches the "username:password" syntax, but does not have the ability to obtain from different file extensions.
-In other words, it is only limited to pulling data that matches the regex but also only considers .txt files.
+This bash script pulls data that matches the "username:password" syntax in the directory, and subdirectories.

+Isuee: It only pulls data from .txt files that match the regex for "username:password".

 ```sh
 #!/bin/bash